Rules of War:

 This was our war horse that kept us relatively safe from small arms fire and IEDs.
 MATV

-Between missions, we billeted in the Musa Qala District Center.
-The name of the city, Musa Qala, literally meant the “Fort of Moses”.
+Between missions, we stayed in the Musa Qala District Center.
+The city’s name, Musa Qala, means the “Fort of Moses”.
 The District Center was a cluster of buildings located at the western entrance to the city.
 Further to the east was the brown moonscape of the high desert plateau.
-To the north, “Mount Doom” towered above Musa Qala.
+To the north, Mount Doom towered above Musa Qala.
 To the west stretched the gray and brown plateau of the open desert, broken up by the incisions of the deep canyons or wadis that cut through it like the veins of a leaf.

 afghani police compound